Winter/Spring 2025 Classes & Access

 Risograph Duplicator printing technology combines the vibrant spot colors of silkscreen, the high resolution and speedy mass production of offset lithography, and the user-friendly automation of an advanced color copier.
 These compact machines can function as a print shop in a box.
 Their ease of use, print quality and low overhead costs make them extremely popular among independent publishers, zine makers, graphic designers, photographers, and others who are interested in making quick and vibrant editions on paper.
 In this course, students will be given a thorough overview of Risograph printing and its range of printing techniques.
 Each student will generate a portfolio of various Risograph projects in the form of print editions, zines, cards, promotional fliers, and other printed matter.

-NOTE: This course is held on-site at SVA and includes access to the RisoLAB.
+Note: This course is held on-site at SVA and includes access to the RisoLAB.

 Sign Up